This program provides low-cost financing to help community public water suppliers comply with federal and state drinking water requirements.

 These criteria include the extent to which the project:

 - Eliminates or mitigates a public health risk

-- Is necessary to achieve or maintain compliance with applicable drinking water quality requirements
+- Achieves or maintains compliance with applicable drinking water quality requirements

-- Is affordable to users in the service area
+- Provides affordable solutions to users in the service area

 - Consolidates or restructures a public water system

 - Implements, or is consistent with, watershed management plans (or addresses a watershed priority) and is consistent with local and regional growth or infrastructure plans